 - Temporary accommodation in cases of emergencies

-Maison CACI I and II are not just places of residence.
+Maison CACI I (was opened in June 2010) and II are not just places of residence.
 They are living environments where concrete actions favor the integration and the intercultural and social merger of residents.

 The residents of Maison CACI can benefit from the following services:

 - Assistance to solve neighborhood or technical issues